NeedsAUsername/food-picker-api/notes.md

  -it allows the user to stay logged in without the use of cookies.
  -since we are not relying on cookies, we don't need CSRF, or CORS protection -https://stackoverflow.com/questions/1592534/what-is-token-based-authentication

+Port Notes
+to see running processes on port lsof -wni tcp:3000

+to kill process
+ kill -9 PID